The Management

 interviews required to receive the right outcome.
 The number

-needs to be balanced by the needs of the organization and of desirable
+needs to be balanced by the needs of the interviewers and the candidates -- both

-Based on studies and years of experience, the ideal is 3 thorough
+Based on study and years of experience, the ideal is 3 interviews conducted by 3

 discuss the different aspects of this practical rule-of-thumb.